HafizFasih/icp-book/icp-book/docs/part1-ideology/06-contributions-of-women.md

 3. **Begum Ra'ana Liaquat Ali Khan** (1905-1990): The post-independence organizer of state-level relief

 :::info Women's Role
-**Women were not just participants—they were architects of the movement.** They transformed the domestic sphere into a political power base, mobilized conservative Muslim populations, and provided critical organizational and relief infrastructure.
+**Women were not just participants—they were builders of the movement.** They transformed homes into political power centers, brought together conservative Muslim people, and provided important organizational and relief support.
 :::

 ---